 All GAMERella participants who make a video game will be asked to upload their game to our itch.io jam site.
 It is free to register and easy to upload your game.
 Once uploaded, people can play your game anywhere in the world for free.
 If your game is a physical game and cannot be described by zeros and ones, take some photos or even some videos and share that online.
 Organizers can help you with this process, just let us know.
 During in-person game jams, our photographer can help you take stunning photos for your game’s glory.
-Make sure to credit TAG for the photos.

 Yes!
 In 2020, we are all jamming online.
 Please sign up and we will invite you to our Discord server where the jam will take place.